 LHDs wishing to record county related expenditures and receipts in FMIS can do so by July 8th by using PCAs ending with a “K” which reference Fund 0098.
 NOTE: Fund 0098 transactions must net to zero.

 During the nightly batch cycle, transactions that debit cash post ahead of those that credit cash.
 Do not use ‘R’ with transaction code 413 or 411; instead use TC CODE 412 or 410, respectively.

 For encumbrance and accrual journal entries only, use Edit Mode 2 on the FMIS 500 screen to have the entry immediately post without having to wait for the nightly batch cycle.
-To determine the effect of the encumbrance and accrual transaction use 61 screen.
+To determine the effect of the encumbrance or accrual transaction, use 61 screen.
 Note: Edit Mode 2 will fail when used with journal entries that affect cash.

 R*STARS will go down on June 30th at 6:30 PM and will not be available again until July 2ndst.

 Cash, fees, and receipts collected through May 2019 must be received by MDH by June 24th.
 A LHD may recognize/submit receipts through a later date but they must be received by June 24th.
-Any amounts owed for FY 2020 expenditures are to be received by MDH by June 24th otherwise, payment must be held until completion of year end reconciliation and/or an invoice is received to eliminate mishandling.
+Any amounts owed for FY 2020 expenditures are to be received by MDH by June 24th or held until year end reconciliation is completed and an invoice is received.

 To receive credit in FY 2020, payroll checks to be canceled must be received in MDH Payroll unit or Central Payroll Bureau by June 19th.
 Personal checks from employees that reimburse MDH for a FY 2020 overpayment must be recorded as an accrual in FMIS by July 7th if not submitted by June 24th receipt deadline.

 To receive credit in FY 2020, disbursement transmittal checks to be canceled must be received in State Treasurer’s Office by June 19th.
 NOTE: It is suggested that financial statements be monitored to ensure that credit is received.
-If credit is not received by July 2nd, accrue a reduction of expenditure.
+If credit is not received/posted by July 2nd, accrue a reduction of expenditure.
 If the June 19th date is missed, ensure that check is marked “VOID”, accrue a reduction of expenditure and submit disbursement transmittal check(s) to State Treasurer’s Office on July 2, 2020.

 MDH units have been instructed not to process expenditure transactions affecting Local Health Departments after June 22nd and this will be monitored by General Accounting.
 Contact Nola Gotha if you encounter any problems.

 For audit purposes, it is each Local Health Department’s responsibility to provide a description on all transactions and maintain sufficient supporting documentation.